 On your first day at the ranch: Rise

-& Shine!…before you know it, it’s breakfast time!
+& Shine!
+Before you know it, it’s breakfast time!
 Oh no, not for you!
-The horses eat
+The horses eat first

-first at the Guest Ranch, so keep your boots by the bed!
-After the horses are fed, and you've milked
+at the Guest Ranch, so keep your boots by the bed!
+After the horses are fed, and you've milked the cows,

-the cows, collected the chicken eggs and handled any other morning ranch chores...it's time to enjoy your cowboy breakfast
+collected the chicken eggs, and handled any other morning ranch chores, then it's time to enjoy your cowboy breakfast on the

-breakfast you'll begin your first day of horsemanship training at the ranch!
-For beginners and novice cowboys and cowgirls
+breakfast, you'll begin your first day of horsemanship training at the ranch!
+For beginner and novice cowboys and cowgirls,

 we'll start with horse safety, grooming, and basic horse care.
 Hey!
 Don't forget to clean those hooves!
 That's

 right, you'll be doing everything the cowboys did while taking care of their horses in the old days!
 Next it's time to saddle